mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

 Such clean-up operations can be supported similar to finalizers.
 While we enumerate weak references in `Scanning::process_weak_refs`, we clear weak references to unreachable objects.
-Depending on the semantics, such as whether the clean-up operation can access the body of unreachable referent, we may choose to execute the clean-up operation immediately, or enqueue them to be executed after GC, and may even resurrect the unreachable referent if we need to.
+Depending on the semantics, we may choose to execute the clean-up operations immediately, or enqueue them to be executed after GC.
+We may resurrect the unreachable referent if we need to.

 ### Soft references

 Java has a special kind of weak reference: `SoftReference`.
-The API allows the GC to choose whether to resurrect or clear references to softly reachable objects.
-When using MMTk, there are two ways to implement it.
+The API allows the GC to choose between (1) resurrecting softly reachable referents, and (2) clearing references to softly reachable objects.
+When using MMTk, there are two ways to implement this semantics.

 The easiest way is **treating `SoftReference` as strong references in non-emergency GCs, and treating them as weak references in emergency GCs**.

-During non-emergency GC, we let `Scanning::scan_objects` scan the weak reference field inside a `SoftReference` instance as if it were an ordinary strong reference field.
-In this way, the (strong) transitive closure after the `Closure` stage will also include softly reachable objects, and they will be resurrected.
-During emergency GC, however, skip this field in `Scanning::scan_objects`, and clear `SoftReference` just like `WeakReference` in `Scanning::process_weak_refs`.
-In this way, softly reachable objects will be dead if not subject to finalization.
+-   During non-emergency GC, we let `Scanning::scan_objects` scan the weak reference field inside a `SoftReference` instance as if it were an ordinary strong reference field.
+In this way, the (strong) transitive closure after the `Closure` stage will also include softly reachable objects, and they will be kept alive just like strongly reachable objects.
+-   During emergency GC, however, skip this field in `Scanning::scan_objects`, and clear `SoftReference` just like `WeakReference` in `Scanning::process_weak_refs`.
+In this way, softly reachable objects will be dead unless they are subject to finalization.

 The other way is **resurrecting referents of `SoftReference` after the strong closure**.
 This involves supporting multiple levels of reference strengths, which will be introduced in the next